Volunteer Agenda 2022

 Those of you out on trail, it’s a long day.
 We will rotate you as much as possible, assuming I get enough volunteers to do so.
 Make sure your cell phones are charged before going out as you will be texted with pulled rider numbers so you will know that they are not coming through again.
 I will put you out with a friend so you aren’t lonely, but bring a chair, book, drinks, snacks and a sense of humor (especially if it’s raining).
 I will have someone run a lunch out to you or if you have your car and need a break, one of you can certainly come in for some food and conversation.

-To all of you, I am so glad you are helping me make this ride happen for AERC.
+To all of you, I am so glad you are helping me make these rides happen for ECTRA ans AERC.
 It’s difficult to have so few volunteers and I feel like I’m asking each of you a lot, and I want you to know ” I LOVE YOU”

-Please, bring questions, concerns, comments, hugs (yes, I will take any and all hugs!!!) during the day on Sunday.
+Please, bring questions, concerns, comments, hugs (yes, I will take any and all hugs!!!) during the day on Saturday and Sunday.
 You are the riders’ slaves and I am your slave.

 Saturday Afternoon: